dlsmth/pourly/README.md

 Current Status: Basic gameplay & learning modes built, along with UI.
 Additional game logic still needs to be written (a better scoring algorithm), along with various bugs, interactions & performance improvements.
 Super fun to build & use, in exploring global variables and more complex experiences with React.
 I've also since given up coffee, so this is my fun way to still do pour-overs.

-Note: This PWA is not optimized/usable on desktop.
-I'll update with desktop functionality when I get the time.
-In the meantime, just view the demo in mobile mode with the browser or just view it on your phone.
+Note: Built quickly as a PWA, this app is currently not optimized/usable on desktop.
+I'll refactor and update with desktop functionality when I get the time.
+In the meantime, please view the demo in mobile mode with the browser or on a phone.

 HTML, CSS, React, Redux, Firebase